 TLB miss.
 It is however possible to omit most of these memory accesses

-in favor of a light-weight TLB miss handler similar to the fast TLB miss
+in favor of a lightweight TLB miss handler similar to the fast TLB miss

 handler in [Hei99].
 The main difference being that the TLB miss handler

 in [Hei99] performs a page table walk and has thus access main memory.